 3. Start reading a new book.

-4. Binge-watch that television show you’ve been hearing so much about.
+4. Binge-watch that documentary or television show you’ve been hearing so much about.

 5. Have a movie marathon.
 Pick a genre (romantic comedy, period drama, etc.) or actress (Julia Roberts, Reese Witherspoon, etc.), and watch three movies in a row.